thoughtspot/thoughtspot.github.io/_end-user/search/area-charts.md

 Stacked area charts show the relative contribution to the accumulated total of a measure over time.

 Stacked area charts plot the y-axis as a percentage by default.
-You can choose to select **Y Axis** and click **Stack 100%** in the **Configuration Options** to create your own mountain-style charts or display data as percentages of the total area.
+You can choose to toggle **Show Y-Axis as %** on or off in the **Configuration Options** to create your own mountain-style charts.

  ![]({{ site.baseurl }}/images/stacked-area-chart-example.png "Stacked area chart example: "Show Y-Axis as %" toggled off")